 It also didn’t seem to matter what "it" was.
 I’d be feeling guilty about everything and anything.
 Either that I hadn’t done enough or that I’d upset people when I hadn’t meant to or even that I "should" have done something differently.
 I’d feel guilty about so many things and my life really did seem to be just reacting to one feeling of guilt after another.

 It’s very draining and distressing living with a constant feeling of guilt.
 It also stops you from making the most effective and efficient decisions.
-In other words, you’ll end up making bad decisions simply because you’re reacting to those feelings of guilt or you'll become paralyzed with indecision because it's all you think about.
+In other words, you’ll end up making bad decisions simply because you’re reacting to those feelings of guilt or you'll become paralyzed with indecision because it's all you can think about.

 So, where does guilt really come from and what causes it?
 And, how do we deal with feeling guilty all of the time?